-John Sherban, director and co-founder of Quorum, said: “It was a revelation to find after attending the innovation talk that we could successfully put a claim in.
+Paul Usher, commercial director at Quorum, said: “It was a revelation to find after attending the innovation talk that we could successfully put a claim in.

 “NETPark has been a great place for us.
 The location is great for our clients who fly into Newcastle Airport and the staff at Business Durham have been fantastic and have done everything they can to make the business run better – whether it’s putting on the innovation breakfasts or finding more space.”